King Wen of Zhou

-Biography
+Life

-Born Ji Chang (姬昌), Wen was the son of Tairen and Ji Jili, the Count of Zhou, a vassal state of the Kingdom of Shang along the Wei River in present-day Shaanxi.
-Jili was betrayed and executed by the Shang king Wen Ding in the late 12th century BC, leaving the young Chang as the Count of Zhou.
+Born Ji Chang (姬昌), Wen was the son of Tairen and Ji Li, the Elder of Zhou, a vassal clan of the Kingdom of Shang along the Wei River in present-day Shaanxi.
+Jili was betrayed and executed by the Shang king Wen Ding in the late 12th century BC, leaving the young Chang as the Elder of the Zhou lineage.
+The received text of Mencius literally calls Ji Chang "one of the western barbarians" (西夷之人, Xīyí zhī rén), although commentators gloss this as describing him as "close" to the Xirong and other non-Huaxia tribes.

+According to Annals of Zhou in the Records of the Grand Historian, upon becoming the Elder of Zhou, Wen was said to continue his father and their ancestor Hou Ji's legacy by ruling with benevolence, respecting elders while treating the young with kindness, and allowed talented individuals to counsel him.
+Among these counsellors became important officials of Zhou, such as Yuxiong, San Yisheng, and Hong Yao (閎夭), and later Jiang Ziya.
+Over time, Wen gained respect and reverence of the other regional lords, whose quarrels were also mediated by Wen.

+Wen also placed great importance in agriculture within his domain, with Mencius crediting the well-field system as one of Wen's policies.

+King Wen is also credited with having stacked the eight trigrams in their various permutations to create the sixty-four hexagrams of the I Ching.
+He is also said to have written the judgments which are appended to each hexagram.
+The most commonly used sequence of the 64 hexagrams is attributed to him and is usually referred to as the King Wen sequence.

-Wen married Taisi and fathered ten sons and one daughter by her, plus at least another eight sons with concubines.
+During this time, Wen married Taisi and fathered ten sons and one daughter by her, plus at least another eight sons with concubines.

 At one point, King Zhou of Shang, fearing Wen's growing power, imprisoned him in Youli (present-day Tangyin in Henan) after he was slandered by the Marquis of Chong.
 His eldest son, Bo Yikao, went to King Zhou to plead for his freedom, but was executed in a rage by lingchi and made into meat cakes which were fed to his father in Youli.
-However, many officials (in particular San Yisheng and Hong Yao) respected Wen for his honorable governance and gave King Zhou so many gifts – including gold, horses, and women – that he released Wen, and also bestowed upon him his personal weapons and invested him with the special rank of Count of the West (Western Shang).
+However, many officials (in particular San Yisheng and Hong Yao) respected Wen for his honorable governance and gave King Zhou so many gifts – including gold, horses, and women – that he released Wen, and also bestowed upon him his personal weapons and invested him with the special rank of Overlord of the West (Western Shang).
 Wen offered a piece of his land in Western Luo to King Zhou, who in turn allowed Wen to make one last request.
-He requested that the Burning Pillar punishment be abolished, and so it was.
+He requested that the Burning Pillar punishment be abolished, and so it was..